n8xd/AskHome/README.md

 and I've provided the code to talk to smartthings for Lambda, you only need to fill in a smartthings App id and token to make it work.

-There are 3 steps for making AskAlexa your own.
+There are 3 steps for making AskAlexa.groovy your own.

 1. Decide what nouns you want to interact with.
 2. Add the devices that control or report information about the noun